tathagatv/tathagatv.github.io/_pages/reading.md

 permalink: /reading/
 order: 3
 ---
 I enjoy reading biographies and books related to business and self-development.
-To the ones who aren't actively reading books, I strongly urge you to start reading!
+To the ones who aren't actively reading books, I urge you to start reading!

-Below each book title, I've put a short reason for reading the book and also the rating I'd give it.
+Below each book title, I've put a short reason for reading the book and the rating I'd give it.
 I've noticed over time that reading books recommended by people you revere usually turns out to be good.

 ### In progress